mdminhaziftekhar/Recipe-Site-React/README.md

+# Project description

+This is a web app made with React.js.
+It features various delicious Recipes fetched from spoonacular API.
+Browse, Search and read details about your desired recipe.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).